 Make sure you stay hydrated by drinking lots of fluids, such as water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try bringing a water bottle with you always.
 When heat waves come in or it’s the middle of the day, avoid drinks with alcohol or caffeine because they can accelerate dehydration.

-To confirm your AC is in good health and is ready to keep you cool in case of an emergency, call Knochelmann Service Experts Heating & Air Conditioning.
+To confirm your AC is in good health and is ready to keep you cool in case of an emergency, call Knochelmann Service Experts.
 We are available around the clock so whenever you need us, we’re there for you.